RobTillaart/AS7331/README.md

 TODO: Not supported yet, investigate.

-Used for external trigger of start/stop measurement
+Used for external trigger of start/stop measurement.

-SYNS / SYND modi.
+- SYNS Mode: synchronization of start via the control signal at pin SYN.
+- SYND Mode: synchronization of start and stop of measuring cycles via control signal at pin SYN.

 ### Debug